Gaining Perspective: Former Xcel Energy lineman to share experience during CVTC’s Safety Day

 Kellen Schmidt never planned to be a keynote speaker.

-Years ago, as an Xcel Energy lineman, his future was in building and repairing powerlines.
+Years ago, as an Xcel Energy lineman, his future was in building and repairing power lines.
 Unfortunately, that also included many close calls with distracted drivers while he and his coworkers fixed electrical poles near roadways.

 After one too many close calls, Schmidt and fellow lineman Scott Knight turned their frustration into action by changing a Minnesota law in 2019 to provide more protection for roadside workers.